CrimsonTome/CrimsonTome/README.md

 <!--![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=crimsontome&show_icons=true&theme=dark)-->

 The chart is based off the file size of x langauge in in my repos including forks, and does not always reflect what I know more of or like to use.
+Seems to be an issue with what is generated at the moment 😦
 <br>

 ![](https://raw.githubusercontent.com/CrimsonTome/ghstats/master/generated/overview.svg)